 - Team members changing the status of a ticket (ie: from “In Progress” to “Ready for Testing”) without updating the assignee.
-The relevant person might notice the board update eventually.
+The relevant person might notice the Kanban board update eventually.
 But they’ll be able to start work much more quickly if they receive the assignee email notification.
 Everyone makes mistakes, but the solution here is to consistently remind anyone who slips up.

 Another best practice is to add QA to the “Watchers” list for any relevant ticket.
 That way they will see updates even if someone forgets to update a tag or assignee.

 Optimizing Jira for QA

 Jira can feel unnecessarily complicated when you first get started, no matter what role you’re in.
-But if you optimize your Jira QA workflow and follow these best practices, you’ll be setting the stage for a more efficient process, happier teams, and a better end product.
+But if you optimize your Jira testing workflow and follow these best practices, you’ll be setting the stage for a more efficient process, happier teams, and a better end product.